 Avoiding the expected apartment block typologies, we shaped a neighbourhood of houses and streets forming sequences of spaces of varying character.

-Its simple, syncopated architecture of brick walls and windows has hidden subtleties, curving with the landscape and avoiding repetition.
+Its simple, syncopated architecture of brick walls and windows has hidden subtleties, curving with the landscape and avoiding straight repetition.

+We also developed a variant of the local Tyneside Flat in the form of stacked duplexes.
 No two homes are identical and every home has its own front door onto the street, as well as either a small garden or a large roof terrace.

 A genuine sense of cohesion and engagement has been nurtured by Ash Sakula’s characteristically convivial approach to outdoor and communal spaces, which treats cycle stores and recycling areas as opportunities to promote informal encounters between people and promotes shared resources such as communal allotments.